Written by: Dr. Shelly Messer, Medical Director – Red Mountain Weight Loss®

 Not only does the change in hormone levels contribute to menopausal symptoms, but it is pivotal in explaining the effects on weight during this stage of life.

 An aging, tired adrenal gland further results in a decline in estrogen and testosterone, plus makes us feel fatigued.
 As a result, we often times become more sedentary as we go through this process.
 Plus, testosterone is needed to stimulate and maintain muscle mass which is very metabolically active tissue.
-When this stimulation declines, our muscles begin to atrophy resulting in a lower overall metabolism.

 Some women sail through menopause with tolerable symptoms and maintain their thin structure.
 How is this possible?